RubenKelevra/pacman.store/README.md

-Then add the following to your `/etc/pacman.d/mirrorlist` as first entry:
+Then add the following to your `/etc/pacman.d/mirrorlist` as the first entry:

 ### Archlinux
 ```